wacncontent/CustomizeTool/output/articles/storage/storage-c-plus-plus-how-to-use-tables.md

 	#include "was/table.h"

 ## Set up an Azure storage connection string
 An Azure storage client uses a storage connection string to store endpoints and credentials for accessing data management services.
 When running a client application, you must provide the storage connection string in the following format.
-Use the name of your storage account and the storage access key for the storage account listed in the Azure portal for the *AccountName* and *AccountKey* values.
-For information on storage accounts and access keys, see [About Azure storage accounts](storage-create-storage-account.md).
+Use the name of your storage account and the storage access key for the storage account listed in the Azure Management Portal for the *AccountName* and *AccountKey* values.
+For information on storage accounts and access keys, see [About Azure storage accounts](/documentation/articles/storage-create-storage-account).
 This example shows how you can declare a static field to hold the connection string:

 	// Define the connection string with your values. const utility::string_t storage_connection_string(U("DefaultEndpointsProtocol=https;AccountName=your_storage_account;AccountKey=your_storage_account_key"));

-To test your application in your local Windows-based computer, you can use the Azure [storage emulator](storage-use-emulator.md) that is installed with the [Azure SDK](http://azure.microsoft.com/downloads/).
+To test your application in your local Windows-based computer, you can use the Azure [storage emulator](/documentation/articles/storage-use-emulator) that is installed with the [Azure SDK](/downloads/).
 The storage emulator is a utility that simulates the Azure Blob, Queue, and Table services available on your local development machine.
 The following example shows how you can declare a static field to hold the connection string to your local storage emulator:

 	// Define the connection string with Azure storage emulator. const utility::string_t storage_connection_string(U("UseDevelopmentStorage=true;"));

 To start the Azure storage emulator, click the **Start** button or press the Windows key.
-Begin typing **Azure Storage Emulator**, and then select **Microsoft Azure Storage Emulator** from the list of applications.
+Begin typing **Azure Storage Emulator**, and then select **Windows Azure Storage Emulator** from the list of applications.

 The following samples assume that you have used one of these two methods to get the storage connection string.